-- By a non-invasive ventilation device; - O By a commercial flow-dependent CPAP mask with integrated viral filters such as the Rescuer® Emergency CPAP System 8700 (Figure 6/Video).
-These devices have been distributed around the province as a potential resource for empiric use when escalation of oxygen therapy is required but local resources do not include traditional CPAP or HFNO devices.
-It can be considered for use to temporize, for example, pending the arrival of a transport crew able to perform tracheal intubation.
-Discussion with the EHS LifeFlight Critical Care Medical Control Physician is encouraged when considering this escalation. - CPAP can be 'rigged' by applying nasal prongs at 5-10 lpm and applying an overlying cuffed mask attached to viral filter, catheter mount, bag-valve mask device with PEEP valve (10 cm H20) with oxygen running at a flow of 15 lpm (Video); - All CPAP generating options should be considered as potentially aerosol-generating and ideally used in a negative pressure AIIR; - \circ To help reduce aerosolization potential, consider starting with the least supporting pressure (e.g., CPAP 8-10 cm H20) consistent with adequate SpO2 (e.g., 92-96%). - Staff caring for the patient using CPAP should be protected by full airborne/ droplet/contact PPE: - A trial of CPAP in the prone position can be considered in the cooperative awake, spontaneously breathing patient. - If CPAP is used, the patient should be closely monitored for deterioration, and if not responding favourably within a 30-60 minute trial period, should proceed to tracheal intubation.

-HFNO including AirvoTM; OptiflowTM; VapothermTM, deliver humidified oxygen at flow rates of 40-70 lpm:

-- Should be considered as potentially aerosol-generating and ideally used in a negative pressure AIIR; - Staff caring for the patient using HFNO should be protected by full airborne/droplet/contact PPE; - To help reduce aerosolization potential, consider using FiO2 1.0 and reducing flows to the least needed to achieve target oxygen goal (e.g., SpO2 92-96%); - A trial of HFNO in the prone position can be considered in the cooperative awake, spontaneously breathing patient. - If HFNO is used, the patient should be closely monitored for deterioration, and if not responding favourably within a 30-60 minute trial period, should proceed to tracheal intubation;

-Bi-level positive airway pressure (BiPAP) is not generally recommended for support of the COVID-19 patient in hypoxemic respiratory failure.^{4, 5} e.g., ketorolac, acetaminophen or low-dose ketamine.
+- All CPAP generating options should be considered as potentially aerosol-generating and ideally used in a negative pressure AIIR; - To help reduce aerosolization potential, consider starting with the least supporting pressure (e.g., CPAP 10 cm H20) consistent with adequate SpO2 (e.g., 90-94%). - Staff caring for the patient using CPAP should be protected by full airborne/ droplet/contact PPE; - A trial of CPAP in the prone position can be considered in the cooperative awake, spontaneously breathing patient. - If CPAP is used, the patient should be closely monitored for deterioration, and if not responding favourably within a 30-60 minute trial period, should proceed to tracheal intubation. - HFNO including AirvoTM; OptiflowTM; VapothermTM, typically with humidified oxygen delivered at flow rates of 40-70 lpm: - Should be considered as potentially aerosol-generating and ideally used in a negative pressure AIIR; - Staff caring for the patient using HFNO should be protected by full airborne/droplet/contact PPE; - To help reduce aerosolization potential, consider reducing flows to the least needed to achieve target oxygen goal (e.g., SpO2 90-94%); - A trial of HFNO in the prone position can be considered in the cooperative awake, spontaneously breathing patient. - If HFNO is used, the patient should be closely monitored for deterioration, and if not responding favourably within a 30-60 minute trial period, should proceed to tracheal intubation; - Bi-level positive airway pressure (BiPAP) is not generally recommended for support of the COVID-19 patient in hypoxemic respiratory failure.

+If the patient responds well to support with HFNO or CPAP, that modality can be continued with ongoing close observation for tiring or deterioration.
 With or without a trial of CPAP or HFNO, when required, tracheal intubation should occur before it is an emergency.
 Controlled tracheal intubation before the patient decompensates will minimize the potential for risk to staff due to breaches of PPE donning protocols.